SarguruArjunan/Olympix-App-Final/README.md

-# PS Olympics Web Application
+# PS Olympix Web Application

 A web application for tracking multi-sport events in an Olympics-style format.